qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/server/services.rst

 Feature sorting
 ---------------

-When querying for features it is possible to order the result set by field value using ``sortby`` query parameter.
+It is possible to order the result set by field value using the ``sortby`` query parameter.

 The results are sorted in ascending order by default.
 To sort the results in descending order a boolean flag ``sortdesc`` can be set: